Menu

 Pune

-India's most sector-consistent GCC city; 375+ centres, 5.43 MSF of office leasing in 2025, and an engineering culture shaped by decades of automotive, telecom, and BFSI domain depth.
+India's most sector-consistent GCC city.
+375+ centres, 5.43 MSF of leasing in 2025, and an engineering culture built on decades of automotive, telecom, and BFSI domain depth.

 First Order Snapshot